Los Angeles Rams vs. Detroit Lions NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Los Angeles Rams vs. Detroit Lions NFL Week 7 Odds, Plays and Insights

-Oddsmakers expect the Detroit Lions (0-6) to see their six-game losing streak continue, as they are 10.5-point underdogs in a matchup with the Los Angeles Rams (5-1) on Sunday, October 24, 2021 at SoFi Stadium.
+The Detroit Lions (0-6) take a six-game losing streak into a matchup against the Los Angeles Rams (5-1) on Sunday, October 24, 2021 at SoFi Stadium.
+Los Angeles is a 10.5-point favorite in the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.